keeperdao/kips/KIP-22/KIP-22.md

 ## Rook DAO opportunity with mStable

-mStable Save is a stablecoin-agnostic savings platform for DAOs.
-Looking closely at Rook treasury, we think such a utilization move could make sense.
+mStable Save is a stablecoin-agnostic savings platform for DAOs.Looking closely at Rook's treasury, we think such a utilization move could make sense.

-Indeed, 29.3% of the Rook DAO Treasury is composed of stablecoins.
-Of this 34%, $3.3m DAI is already used.
-There is still $5.2m USD that could be utilised.

 Considering the existing healthy structure of the treasury (Stablecoins being 1/3 of the total treasury) and the re-collateralization backstop protecting the $ROOK token, the protocol could definitely explore moving a significant part of its available stablecoins

 ## Rationale & Scenario analysis